jeanbza/git-go-websiteskeleton/README.md

 git-go-websiteskeleton
 ===============
+This is a very intresing games for all of you.
 A basic website skeleton in Go that comes with the Gorilla Multiplexer for routing, glog for access and error logging, as well as jquery, bootstrap, and font-awesome for making excellent web apps.